Top 3 fleet reports to improve driver safety

 If you are looking for a global view of fleet drivers’ habits on the road, this is the report for you.
 The Driver Safety Scorecard Report is a proactive fleet management tool that lets you monitor risky driving behaviors across your fleet.

 Whether you want to enforce safety policy, help minimize risk, or lower maintenance costs, the benefits of using this free report are numerous.
-Learn more about key metrics and fleet scorecard strategies.
+To learn more about key metrics and fleet scorecard strategies read our blog, Do driver scorecards work?

 2. HOS Driver Violations Alert Report

 For fleets, ensuring drivers follow Hours of Service rules is one way to help them get proper periods of rest on the road and limit driver fatigue.
-The HOS Driver Violations Alert Report can be used to monitor compliance to Hours of Service.
+The HOS Driver Violations Alert Report can be used to monitor compliance with Hours of Service.
 Fleet managers can set up the report to send out an email alert when a driver violates their HOS limits.
-Violations can also be compiled into a global report by driver in order to detect trends or training needs.
+Violations can also be compiled into a global report that shows violations by drivers in order to detect trends or training needs.

 Like the Driver Scorecard, this report is also available for free on the Geotab Marketplace.